Braves vs. Dodgers Player Props Betting Odds

 MLB Props Today: Atlanta Braves

-- The Braves will hand the ball to Charlie Morton (5-3) for his ninth start of the season.
+- The Braves' Spencer Strider (4-1) will make his 10th start of the season.

+- He has earned a quality start four times in nine starts this season.

+- Strider will look to finish five or more innings for the 10th start in a row.

 |Opponent